naninovel/docs/docs/guide/ide-extension.md

 ### Unity

-1. Install [Newtonsoft Json](https://docs.unity3d.com/Packages/com.unity.nuget.newtonsoft-json@3.2/manual/index.html) via Unity's package manager
+1. Install [Newtonsoft Json](https://docs.unity3d.com/Packages/com.unity.nuget.newtonsoft-json@3.2/manual/index.html) via Unity's package manager: click `+` button, then "Add package by name.." and enter `com.unity.nuget.newtonsoft-json`.
-2. Make sure `Enable Bridging` option is enabled in engine configuration
+2. Make sure `Enable Bridging` option is enabled in engine configuration.

 ::: info NOTE
 Newtonsoft Json package is only used in editor for serializing bridging communication messages and is not referenced by Naninovel's runtime assembly; the package won't be included to the builds and won't affect compatibility or build size.